Assessment at Well Green Primary School

 Greater Depth- Secure in almost all of the end of year expectations and is able to transfer and apply their learning in different contexts.

-To help you to understand what the new expectations are for reading, writing and mathematics in each year group, please find copies of the school leaflets containing these below.
+To help you to understand what the expectations are for reading, writing, GPS (grammar, punctuation and spelling) and mathematics in each year group, please find copies of the school leaflets containing these below.